- Age Range: 7-11 on admission

 - Location: Weymouth

-Osmington House is a warm, caring home with staff genuinely committed to making a difference to the lives of children and young people, holding them at the heart of all that they do.
-The whole team is trained to understand, and work with, trauma and the negative experiences that can follow.
-Training for all staff is therapeutic informed and ensures an understanding and knowledge around child development, trauma, attachment and neuroscience.
-This positions the team to understand how best to support individual children and help them to understand their emotions and behaviours.
-The team also draw on their own skills and the use of role-modelling, along with a more directive approach of teaching new ways of managing emotions/behaviours and relating to others.
+Osmington House is a warm and caring home, with staff genuinely committed to making a difference to the lives of children and young people and holding them at the heart of all they do.
+The whole team is trained to understand and work with trauma, and the negative experiences that can follow.
+Training for all staff is atherapeutic informed and ensures an understanding and knowledge around child’s development, trauma, attachment and neuroscience.
+This positions the team to understand how best to support individual child and help them to understand their emotions and behaviours.
+The team also draw on their own skills and the use of role modelling, along with a more directive approach of teaching new ways of managing emotions and behaviours and relating to others.

-We ensure the home is a safe, positive, therapeutic environment in which our young person can thrive.
-In these conditions, we believe we can promote resilience, independence, and perseverance.
+We ensure the home is a safe, positive and therapeutic environment in which our young person can thrive.
+In these conditions, we believe we can promote resilience, independence and perseverance.

 “I have become a better person than I would have been, so I want to say a big thank you to everyone who has helped me.”

 Young person, 2018

 Educational needs and daily activities are tailored to meet the individual young person, with the aim of engaging them as fully as possible while considering any specific requirements, therefore making their goals attainable and in return raising self-esteem and confidence.

 The team work closely together, sharing information with each other and where relevant, with our young person.
 Our young person is always at the centre of what we do and we encourage full participation in current and future plans.